 Rotary Foundation Graduate Fellowship (1978-79)

-Over a period of twenty years, Christine has represented businesses and employees in employment disputes, prosecuting and defending claims through all stages of litigation, including jury trial, arbitration hearing, and appeal.
+Christine represented businesses and employees in employment disputes, prosecuting and defending claims through all stages of litigation, including jury trial, arbitration hearing, and appeal.

-Over a period of eighteen years, Christine has represented commercial and residential property owners in litigation, prosecuting and defending claims through all stages of litigation, including court trial, arbitration hearing, and appeal.
+Christine represented commercial and residential property owners in litigation, prosecuting and defending claims through all stages of litigation, including court trial, arbitration hearing, and appeal.

-Christine has represented companies and individuals in commercial disputes, throughout her career as a litigator.
+Christine represented companies and individuals in commercial disputes, throughout her career as a litigator.